-[September 20 or 21, 2010 is the divine appearance day of Srila Bhaktivinoda Thakura.
-In honor of this day, we are sending you a biographical sketch written by Srila Bhakti Prajnana Kesava Gosvami Maharaja in his introduction to Jaiva-dharma:]
+[This article is a biographical sketch of Srila Bhaktivinoda Thakura written by Srila Bhakti Prajnana Kesava Gosvami Maharaja in his introduction to Jaiva-dharma:]

 Srila Bhaktivinoda Thakura has broadcast the transcendental instructions of Sri Caitanya Mahaprabhu in many different languages.
 He has written approximately one hundred books in Sanskrit, Bengali, Oriya, Hindi, Urdu and English.
 When one sees the list of his books, one can easily infer that the author was a vastly learned scholar of many different languages.